browserengineering/book/book/graphics.md

 Exercises
 =========

-*Line breaks*: Change `layout` to handle newline characters by ending the line and starting a new one.
-Increment *y* by more than 18 to give the illusion of paragraph breaks.
+*Line breaks*: Change `layout` to end the current line and start a new one when it sees a newline character.
+Increment *y* by more than `VSTEP` to give the illusion of paragraph breaks.
 There are poems embedded in "Journey to the West"; you'll now be able to make them out.

 *Mouse wheel*: Add support for scrolling up when you hit the up arrow.
 Make sure you can't scroll past the top of the page.
 Then bind the